Gram-G/home-network-vlan-lab/README.md

 # Home Network VLAN Lab

-A segmented home network built in Cisco Packet Tracer.
-Designed as the blueprint for my planned real-world home setup — separating trusted devices, IoT, and guest access with VLANs and ACLs.
+A segmented home network I built in Cisco Packet Tracer as a learning project.
+It's also the design I'm planning to actually build in my house once I have the gear — keeping my personal PCs separate from smart devices and guest traffic.

+This was my first time touching Cisco IOS, VLANs, or ACLs.
+I'm an A+ Core 1–certified cybersecurity student studying for Core 2 and then Security+, so everything here I learned while building it.

-## What this project demonstrates
+## What I built

-- VLAN creation and access port assignment
-- 802.1Q trunking between switch and router (with restricted VLAN list)
+- Three VLANs: Trusted (my stuff), IoT (smart TV + future smart home gear), and Guest (visitors)
-- Router-on-a-stick inter-VLAN routing using dot1Q subinterfaces
+- Router-on-a-stick using dot1Q subinterfaces on a single router port to handle traffic between VLANs
-- DHCP pools per VLAN with excluded address ranges for infrastructure
-- Extended ACLs applied inbound on VLAN subinterfaces to control traffic at the router's point of entry
-- Wireless segmentation using separate SSIDs mapped to different VLANs
+- 802.1Q trunk between switch and router, locked down so only my three VLANs can cross it
+- DHCP pools on the router so each VLAN hands out IPs from its own subnet
+- Extended ACLs to stop IoT and Guest devices from reaching my personal network
+- Two wireless APs with different SSIDs — one for home, one for guests

 ## Topology